-OIKEDIIO

-Stu emplete 15 credits from the following:

-1. The fo llowing course (3 credits):

-MUS 970 Pedagogy of Music Theory I 3

-2. One of f the fo llowing courses (3 credits):

-MUS 871 Advanced Tonal Counterpoint 3

-MUS 876 3

-Studer nts may y use one of these courses to fulfill 3 credits of the require-

-ment in item 4. below, but not both.

-3. One of f the fo llowing courses (2 credits):

-MUS 873 Early 20th-Century Techniques 2

-MUS 978 2

-Students may use one of these courses to fulfill 2 credits of the require-

-ment in item 4. below, but not both.

-4. •
+CREDITS Stu dents mu ust co mplete 15 credits from the following: 1.
+The following course (3 credits): MUS 9 970 Pedagogy of Theory I 3 2. .
+One of the following courses (3 credits): Advanced Modal Counterpoint 3 MUS 8 871 Advanced Tonal Counterpoint 3 MUS 8 876 Keyboard Skills and Practical Musicianship 3 Students who take more than one of these courses may use one of these courses to fulfill 3 credits of the requirement in item 4. below.
+3. One of t he fol lowing courses (2 credits): MUS 8 873 Early 20th-Century Techniques 2 MUS 9 978 Late 20th- and 21st-Century Techniques 2 Students ment in item 4. below, but not both.
+4 1 Complete 7 credits from the following courses in consultation with the

-area chairperson of music theory or his or her designee:
+4. Comple ete 7 cı redits from i the f ollowing courses in co onsultation with the area chairperson of music theory or his or her designee: N 41 10 000 T

-MUS 868 Topics in Music Ánalysis 3
+MUS 868 Topics in Music Analysis

-MUS 869 Tonal Counterpoint 2
+MUS 869 Tonal Counterpoint

-MUS 870 Advanced Modal Counterpoint 3

-MUS 872 Tonal Forms 2
+MUS 872 Tonal Forms

-MUS 874 Schenkerian Analysis 2
+MUS 874 Schenkerian Analysis

-MUS 875 Analysis of Musical Scores 3
+MUS 875 Analysis of Musical Scores

-MUS 879 Tonal Literature and Analysis 3
+MUS 879 Tonal Literature and Analysis

-MUS 971 Pedagogy of Theory II 3
+MUS 971 Pedagogy of Theory II

 MUS 972 Advanced Keyboard Skills

-MUS 973 Readings in Music Theory 2
+MUS 973 Readings in Music Theory

-MUS 976 Performance and Analysis 3
+MUS 976 Performance and Analysis

-MUS 977 Schenkerian Analysis Íl 3
+MUS 977 Schenkerian Analysis İl

-5 Active narticii nation in music theory area events, including colloquia and
+Active partici pation in music theory area events, including colloquia and